dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/missing_thumbnails.webp "BurauenBiblio Homepage")

-Thumbnail check is a utility feature that finds missing thumbnail and broken URL link in the biblio records.
+Thumbnail check is a utility feature that finds missing thumbnail and broken image URL that is linked into the biblio records.

 ![Homepage](./readme_assets/attendance_tracking.webp "BurauenBiblio Homepage")